-Continuing the citizen-focused tone of the State of the Union address last month (24 mentions of citizens in the 2018 Work Programme compared to 11 in 2017), the Commission has vowed to deliver “concrete results for our citizens” in seeking a “more united, stronger and more democratic Europe”.
+Continuing the citizen-focused tone of the State of the Union address in September (24 mentions of citizens in the 2018 Work Programme compared to 11 in 2017), the Commission has vowed to deliver “concrete results for our citizens” in seeking a “more united, stronger and more democratic Europe”.

 However, if the EU is to make the most of the present “window of opportunity” and truly achieve a more democratic Europe, it needs to go beyond “concrete results” for EU citizens and reach out to them to include their voices in the future of the Union and current policy-making debates.